smsharma/ChatJesseT/README.md

 export OPENAI_API_KEY="sk-xxx..."
 ```

-1. Set a system prompt at `data/db/system_prompt.txt` and a context prompt at `data/db/context_prompt.txt`.
-The former will guide the general characteristics of the chatbot, while the later will give a stronger immediate signal.
-These are hidden from the repo for now.
+1. Set a system prompt at `data/db/system_prompt.txt` and a context
+prompt at `data/db/context_prompt.txt`.
+The former will guide the general
+characteristics of the chatbot, while the later will give a stronger
+immediate signal.
+These are hidden from the repo for now for comedic
+purposes.

 2. To create text chunks and embeddings, run [`notebooks/01_data_collection.ipynb`](notebooks/01_data_collection.ipynb) and [`notebooks/02_embedding.ipynb`](notebooks/02_embedding.ipynb).